Minimuino/thumbstick-deadzones/README.md

 This work is an extension of [this great article](http://www.third-helix.com/2013/04/12/doing-thumbstick-dead-zones-right.html) by Josh Sutphin.
 Here I'll go through different approaches for implementing deadzones, along with a playable demo.
 I hope this helps someone to choose the right one for her project.

-I recommend to open the <a href="https://minimuino.github.io/thumbstick-deadzones/demo/" target="_blank">demo</a> in another tab and do some tests while reading this document.
+I recommend to open the [demo](https://minimuino.github.io/thumbstick-deadzones/demo/) in another tab and do some tests while reading this document.
 Source code can be found in the "demo" folder (powered by the [Phaser engine](https://phaser.io/)).
 Also, in the file "main.py" you can find the program I used to generate all the images below (powered by [OpenCV](https://opencv.org/)).

 Deadzone types
 --------------